nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Download the latest Bamboo Release `ExpenseBook.jar` [here](https://github.com/AY2021S1-CS2103-W14-3/tp/releases/tag/v1.3).
 3. Copy the file to the folder you want to use as the home directory for Bamboo.
 4. Double-click the file to start the app.
 It should open in a new window.
-    OR Navigate to the directory on terminal and run `java -jar <FILENAME>.jar`.
+    OR Navigate to the directory on terminal and run `java -jar ExpenseBook.jar`.
-5. Type in commands with arguements in the command input box above, and press `Enter` to execute them.
+5. Type in commands with arguments in the command input box above, and press `Enter` to execute them.
 6. Use the `help` command to find out the list of commands available, or we'd recommend checking out the [Features](#Features) section for a comprehensive guide!
 7. Let's grow our wealth together!